Hodge theory on ALG$^*$ manifolds: Computations on the ALG model space

-\begin{theorem} Any form $\omega_2$ of Type II may be written as $J^*(\omega_1)$, where $\omega_1$ is a form of type I, for the hyperk\"ahler complex structure $J$ and the dual linear operator $J^*$.
-So the decay rates of Type II forms are the same as Type I forms. \end{theorem} \begin{proof} We use the complex structure $J$ given by
+The proof relies on the following relationship between Type II forms and Type I forms: \begin{lemma} Any form $\omega_2$ of Type II may be written as $J^*(\omega_1)$, where $\omega_1$ is a form of type I, for the hyperk\"ahler complex structure $J$ and the dual linear operator $J^*$.
+So the decay rates of harmonic Type II forms are the same as Type I forms. \end{lemma} \begin{proof} We use the complex structure $J$ given by

 Recall that

 We then have